Steptoe and Son

 But for much of the show, her presence is faintly baffling; as, indeed, is the relationship between Albert and Harold – at least for someone who has never watched ‘Steptoe and Son’.
 Diehard fans of the series may find much to enjoy here – but I’d have liked to see Kneehigh apply more of their prodigious talent for storytelling to characters whom a large portion of today’s audiences won’t already know.
 Laura Barnett

-Lyric Hammersmith King St
+Lyric Hammersmith Lyric Square, King Street

 - Event phone: